momenai/Web-Scraping-and-Data-Science-Project/README.md

-## Web Scraping and Data Science Project

-### Data
-The data includes:

-* Book Title
-* Star Rating
-* Price
-* Scraped from an online book store.

 # Web Scraping and Data Science Project

 This project uses web scraping to collect book data from , and performs exploratory data analysis, and data visualization .
-For full details and results, see main.py and the Jupyter notebook [`Web-scrapping-Data-Science.ipynb`](https://link-to-your-notebook).
+For full details and results, see main.py and the Jupyter notebook Web-scrapping-Data-Science.ipynb.

 ## Data